-That’s one of the reasons countries around the world are rolling out regulations to regulate the activities cryptocurrency, one of such countries is Nigeria.
+That’s one of the reasons countries around the world are planning to regulate crypto activities, one of such countries is Nigeria.

 While there’s no guarantee that any cryptocurrency or blockchain-related startup will be successful, their some due diligence a prospective investor can do to know if ICOs is fraudulent or not.

 Watch out for the following before putting your money in new ICOs

 - How Feasible Is the Project?